Shoreasg/Coda-bird/README.md

  Tomorrow, I will be creating coins and maybe bullets for the player to collect and dodge respectively.
 Then i will research on how to change scenes.

+## Day 4- 21/9/2121

+- Added coins and collision for coins.
+- Fixed Pipes spawning distance

+Fourth day, i found some bugs while playing the game.
+I realized that my pipes get spawned even further away after each time it passes.
+I fix the bug by getting the previous position of the pipe and then do the necessary calcluations.
+After that i implemented coins into the game and the player is able to collect coins now.
+After testing the game, i realized that it is quite hard to collect the coins.
+Not sure should i even add bullets as a obstacle for the players to dodge.
+I will think about it.

+Issues that i had

+1. I had trouble trying to make the coin respawn after the player collect it.
+Maybe my logic is wrong.
+I will spend sometime tomorrow to think about it.

+2. I sepend a lot of time to think on how to fix the pipes being spawn further away after each time it passes.

+Tomorrow, i will spend time to think of coin respawn and maybe to add bullets into it.
+I will let some people to test play it before deciding whether to add bullets or not.